 The summer is almost over but it is never too late to discuss safe swimming tips for kids or young children learning to swim.
 Gold Fish Swim School, which provides swim classes for toddlers and young children recently joined ABC 7 in Chicago, and provided the following safety tips for parents of young children or toddlers just learning to swim.
-I thought it would be helpful to post those tips.
+I thought it would be helpful to post those tips and if you or a loved is ever injured, then don’t hesitate to contact a personal injury attorney.

 1. Sign your children up for swimming lessons.
 Swimming lessons are the number one thing you can do to prepare your children for the potential dangers of water.